Robust Semiparametric Inference for Bayesian Additive Regression Trees: Useful Lemmas and Auxiliary Results

-In this part, we prove the posterior rate of contraction for the BART the fixed-design regression.
+In this part, we prove the posterior rate of contraction for the BART.
 The first rigorous analysis covers the random design case appears \cite{jeong2023art} for a more general piecewise heterogeneous anisotropic H\"older class.
 Our setup can be seen as a special case of \cite{jeong2023art} by restricting to the isotropic H\"older continuous class.
 For two generic probability densities $p$ and $q$, we denote the Kullback-Leibler (KL) divergence by $K(p,q)$ and the square KL variation by $V(p,q)$; see Appendix B in \cite{ghosal2017fundamentals}.
 Furthermore, denote the Hellinger distance by $\rho_{H}(\cdot,\cdot)$.
-In order to establish the posterior rate of contraction, we need to construct a sieve set such that the prior would zoom in on this more manageable set of models by assigning only negligible probability outside of it.
-With given $\mathcal{E}$ and $0<\bar{M}<\infty$, we define the function space
+Our derivation of the posterior contraction rate builds on considering sieve sets on which the prior concentrates on.